qiaohuang/qiaohuang.github.io/_posts/2020-10-17-about-the-site.markdown

 For separate feed, you can get only [[blog feed](/blog/feed.xml)], and [[projects feed](/projects/feed.xml)].

-For macOS, I recommend [Vienna](https://www.vienna-rss.com/), and [QuiteRSS](https://quiterss.org/) is the alternative for Windows.
+For macOS users, I recommend [Vienna](https://www.vienna-rss.com/), and [QuiteRSS](https://quiterss.org/) is the alternative for Windows.

 ## Corrections

-If you see any mistakes or want to suggest any changes, please create an [issue](https://github.com/qiaohuang/qiaohuang.github.io/issues/new) in the source repository or comment here. ([How comments work?](/blog/2020/10/18/post-for-test.html#comments))
+If you see any mistakes or want to suggest any changes, please create an [issue](https://github.com/qiaohuang/qiaohuang.github.io/issues/new) in the source repo or comment here. ([How comments work?](/test#comments))

+## Change Log

+In the spirit of an open redesign, I'm constantly tweaking and changing, here is my log.

+- 2021-04-20 · Update Posts.
+Add Change Log.
+- 2020-10-23 · Now with Comments!
+Add Staticman at Heroku.
+- 2020-10-21 · Complete Categorization.
+Add blog and projects categories, with separate feed.
+- 2020-10-19 · Complete Customization.
+Add title logo, favicon, and social icons.
+- 2020-10-17 · A Site Appears!
+My tiny corner of the Internet.

 <br>